Catamarca Province: Climate

-The province is located with the semi–arid region of Argentina.
+The province is located in the semi–arid region of Argentina.
 Mean annual precipitation of the province is around 400 to 500 mm which decreases significantly to the west.
 The province is characterized by the presence of different microclimates based on variations in altitude.
 In general, there are three different climatic zones found within the province.

-The northeastern parts of the province has a subtropical highland climate that is characterized by abundant rainfall and high temperatures.
+The northeastern parts of the province have a subtropical highland climate that is characterized by abundant rainfall and high temperatures.
 Summers are hot while winters are mild with abundant humidity.
 At the highest peaks of Sierra del Aconquija, snow cover is permanent.

 Most of the province and its intermontane valleys have an arid climate.
 Within these valleys which includes the provincial capital, the climate is characterized by its extreme aridity, large thermal amplitudes (different between day and night temperatures) and strong northeastern winds.
 The region is characterized by abundant sunshine with winds predominantly coming from the northeast and southeast.
 Nonetheless, there is large variation between different locations owing to differences in altitude and differences in the relief and altitudes of the surrounding mountains that enclose the valleys.
 Mean annual precipitation ranges from 500 to 700 mm in the eastern parts of the region (some areas receive more than 1000 mm) to less than 150 mm in the west.
 In the arid valleys, mean annual precipitation is around 160 mm.
 Most of the precipitation occurs during summer, falling as short but heavy bursts with the rest of the year being dry.
 Mean annual temperatures range between 16 and 18 C with eastern and central parts having mean annual temperatures of 20 C. In summer, the mean temperature is 25 C although they can reach up to 45 C. Winters, with a mean temperature of 10 C are characterized by frequent frosts.
 Locations in the west experience colder winters due to their higher altitudes with temperatures that can decrease to -30 C. During winter, the Zonda wind occasionally occurs, leading to very dry conditions that can lead to dust storms.

 In the extreme west of the province is the Puna region, mostly located in the Antofagasta de la Sierra Department.
 The region has a desert climate with very low precipitation; most of it is concentrated during summer.
 This is due to the mountains that block moist air from Pacific Ocean.
 Mean annual precipitation decreases from north to south and from east to west; some areas receive an annual rainfall of 50 mm.
 Owing to its high altitude, the climate is characterized by low temperatures.
 The thermal amplitude is large, reaching up to 40 C-change due to the combination of low humidity and high solar radiation.